haoeric/haoeric.github.io/index.md

 - Search for good books, movies or songs, [豆瓣](https://www.douban.com) fits all these.

+- Learn some interesting staff on [Wait But Why](http://waitbutwhy.com)

 - Find a data analysis competetion on [Kaggle](https://www.kaggle.com)

 - Read my [posts](http://haoeric.com/posts/)